When approaching the cryptocurrency space, one immediate distinction you can make is between tokens that are unique, and tokens that are not.

 Projects that serve specific and useful functions, from minting NFTs, to showcasing your cryptoart collection.

 What did we miss?
 Which projects do you want a deep dive on?
-Comment below or reach out on Twitter @FatCatFund.
+Comment below or DM us on Twitter.

 We’ll be actively updating this map as the space evolves.
 We’d like to do this together with you, and have a few fun ideas in store.